rrottmann/armbian-swaproot/README.md

 The following script prepares an attached USB flash drive for the swaproot mecha nism.

 PLEASE MAKE SURE THAT THIS IS THE ONLY USB DISK ATTACHED.
-DISK WILL BE FORMATTED !
+THE DISK WILL BE FORMATTED!

 ~~bash
 target=/dev/sda